svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

 </div>

 $$
-Figure\text{ Figure 1: Architecture of a sample Convolutional Neural Network}
+Figure\text{1: Architecture of a sample Convolutional Neural Network}
 $$

 Let us consider the CNN architecture shown in Figure 1 and define a class to represent it.
 To implement the architecture, let us understand the organization of layers in the architecture.